rust-lang-nursery/ecosystem-wg/README.md

 - Polish the API Guidelines to `1.0`
 - Polish the Cookbook to `1.0`
+- Support better visibility and discoverability of the crates ecosystem
 - Support more libz-blitz-style evaluations
 - Look at cross-cutting ecosystem concerns